 As touched upon previously, MQTT has minimal authentication features built into the protocol.
-Username and passwords are sent in clear text and any form of secure use of MQTT must employ SSL/TLS, which, unfortunately, is not a lightweight protocol.
+Usernames and passwords are sent in cleartext, and any form of secure use of MQTT must employ SSL/TLS, which, unfortunately, is not a lightweight protocol.

-Authenticating clients with client-side certificates is not a simple process, and there's no way in MQTT, except using proprietary out-of-band means, to control who owns a topic and who can publish information on it.
-This makes it very easy to inject harmful messages, either willfully or by mistake, into the network.
+Authenticating clients with client-side certificates is not a simple process, and there's no way in MQTT to control who owns a topic and who can publish information on it, except using proprietary, out-of-band means.
+This makes it easy to inject harmful messages into the network, either willfully or by mistake.